What is the Supremacy of Law and Why Does it Matter?

 This supremacy guarantees three concepts

-• (i) absence of arbitrary power;
+- (i) absence of arbitrary power;

-• (ii) equality before the law, and
+- (ii) equality before the law, and

-• (iii) rights of citizens.
+- (iii) rights of citizens.

 The supremacy of law refers to the idea that the law is the highest authority in a society.
 It means that all individuals and institutions, including the government and its officials, must comply with the law and are subject to its authority.
 The supremacy of law is a fundamental principle in many legal systems around the world, as it helps to ensure that individuals are treated fairly and that their rights are protected.
 It also helps to promote stability and predictability in society by establishing clear rules and procedures for resolving disputes and addressing wrongdoing.

-Definitions of Supremacy of law:
+Authoritative Definitions of the Supremacy of Law:

 Here are a few definitions of the supremacy of law: